Marion Island ZS8

 On the 2013/2014 crew, there were supposed to be four licenced radio amateurs.
 Three made it onto the air.
 Few could ever have envisaged having several ZS8 stations active simultaneously!

 David Hartzenberg ZS1BCE, the first ZS8-era operator who had subsequently upgraded to ZS, was licenced as ZS8Z, and was modestly active, mostly on SSB.
 David requested QSLs via ZS1HF.
 Half-way through his operation, ZS1HF was sent to Gough Island as ZD9M, leaving David responsible for his own cards.
-He intends to deal with the paperwork after his return in mid-2014.
+Allan Saul ZS1LS stepped in to help.
+As of 2024, he remains willing and able to help.

 Carson McAfee ZR6CWI was licenced as ZS8C, and became active a few months after David.
 He had his own antenna, and concentrated on skeds for SSB contacts.
 He requested QSLs to be sent directly to his home callsign, and started posting logs on LotW while the operation was still in progress.